-- 3. Remember that Election Day is a very long day, and that you must remain at the polling location from at least 5:30 AM (some County Boards of Elections may require that you be there earlier) thru the time in which every machine is closed and all election equipment is secured or picked up (each County Board of Elections or County Clerk will provide specific instructions on the end of the night procedures). - 4.
+- 2. If you are working during the Excused, In-Person Absentee Voting period (6-day), or the No Excuse, In-Person Absentee Voting Period (3-day), you will be told where and when you will need to be there.
+During this time, remember, all regular election laws apply. - 3.
+Remember that Election Day is a very long day, and that you must remain at the polling location from at least 5:30 AM (some County Boards of Elections may require that you be there earlier) thru the time in which every machine is closed and all election equipment is secured or picked up (each County Board of Elections or County Clerk will provide specific instructions on the end of the night procedures). - 4.
 In advance, make sure that you have everything that you will need while you are working at the polling location.
 Again, you cannot leave during any part of the day. - a.
 Make sure that you have something to eat and drink for the day. - b.
 Make sure to bring any medications you may need for the day. - c.
 Make sure that you have voted prior to Election Day if you are working in a polling location that does not include the precinct where you live.

-If you are working at a Vote Center, you can vote during In-Person Absentee periods or at some point on Election Day (Best Practice vote before you work on Election Day). - 5.
+(Best Practice vote before you work on Election Day). - 5.
 Know where you are working on Election Day or if you are helping with In-Person Absentee Voting.
 You should know the location and the entrance to where you are going in advance so that you can be on time and ready to go. - 6.
-Last, but certainly not least, get plenty of rest the night before working on Election Day.
+Last, but certainly not least, get plenty of rest the night before Election Day.
 Again, it is a very long day, and you need to be at your best.